 4. email Marketing

 There’s some great email marketing services that don’t cost a lot and allow you to create and send out professional looking periodic emails and newsletters.
-Services like Constant Contact, iContact, MailChimp, Campaigner, Boomerang, … there’s about 15 services available to choose from.
+Services like Constant Contact, iContact, MailChimp, Campaigner, Boomerang, … there’s about 10 good services available to choose from.
 They offer very effective and economical ways of getting the word out and creating effective and attractive marketing emails.
-I would suggest checking them out on here for a good marketing tool when starting home based business.
+I would suggest checking them out this Best Email Marketing Services article for a good marketing tool when starting home based business.

 5. Direct Mail